 About The Area

 Founded in 1888, Long Beach, California, is a dynamic coastal community that blends history, culture, and innovation.
-Home to renowned institutions like California State University, Long Beach, the city is a hub of academics with a salty splash of entertainment.
-Notable figures like Golden Globe award nominee Cameron Diaz and Hip-Hop pioneer Snoop Dogg hail from Long Beach, adding to its vibrant legacy.
+Home to renowned California State University, Long Beach, the city is a hub of academia with a salty splash of entertainment.

 The words "Long Beach" are painted in large, curvy, white lettering across the glass windows of a storefront with a turquoise bottom, in Long Beach, CA, home of Long Beach Classic Scooter Club's annual Classic Not Plastic Scooter Rally on Memorial Day weekend, photo ©Kate Dana